RobGSmx/RobGSmx.github.io/about.md

             list-style: none; /* Remove default bullet points */ }

         .skill-list ul li {
-            color: red; /* Set the color of the initial list items to red */
+            color: red; /* Set the color of the initial list items to red */ }
-            position: relative; /* Ensure the ::before pseudo-element is positioned relative to the list item */ }

         .skill-list ul li::before {
             content: "•"; /* Use a custom bullet point, like a solid circle */
-            color: #5eff00; /* Set the color to green */
+            color: green; /* Set the color of the bullet points to green */ }
-            display: inline-block;
-            width: 1em; /* Adjust size as needed */
-            margin-left: -1em; /* Adjust spacing as needed */
-        }